-He explains how in the early 1900’s the need to incur debt was perceived as an embarrassment, a sign of personal failure, and something to be hidden.
-However, less than a century later, the right color and brand of credit card is an indicator of a lofty class status.
+He explains how in the early 1900s the need to incur debt was perceived as an embarrassment, a sign of personal failure, and something to be hidden.
+However, less than a century later, the right color and brand of credit card indicates a lofty class status.

-Today, misalignment shares the same negative aura that debt suffered from prior to the 1920’s.
+Today, misalignment shares the same negative aura that debt suffered before the 1920’s.
 For most people, the word misalignment brings to mind dysfunction and disharmony.
-Can you imagine anyone admitting to their friends and family “The team I run is badly misaligned!”?
+Can you imagine anyone admitting to their friends and family, “The team I run is misaligned!”?

 Misalignment is understood to be where two or more people do not agree on something: a current situation, a new objective, or the potential for a problem.
-In fact, that actually describes two people who are non-likeminded.
+That actually describes two people who are non-likeminded.

-Uncovering the cause of non-likemindedness permits a new, shared understanding which allows all sides to align around what actions will be taken.
+Uncovering the cause of non-likemindedness permits a new, shared understanding, which allows those involved to align around what actions they will take.

-Rather than losing sleep over our misalignment, wouldn’t it be better if we could sleep soundly knowing the benefits we gained from reconciling our non-likemindedness?
+Rather than losing sleep over our misalignment, wouldn’t it be better to sleep soundly dreaming of the benefits we gained from reconciling our non-likemindedness?